In Stock

 When to Plant

-2. Choose full sun to partial shade with well-draining soil.
+• Light: Choose a full sun to part shade position.

-4. Place bulbs with the pointed end up, backfill, and firm soil gently.
+• Placement: Position bulbs with the pointed end facing upwards, then backfill and firm the soil gently.

 Pests and Diseases